Aurignacian

-The Aurignacian (/ɔrɪɡˈneɪʃən/) is an archaeological industry of the Upper Paleolithic associated with Early European modern humans (EEMH) lasting from 43,000 to 26,000 years ago.
-The Upper Paleolithic developed in Europe some time after the Levant, where the Emiran period and the Ahmarian period form the first periods of the Upper Paleolithic, corresponding to the first stages of the expansion of Homo sapiens out of Africa.
+The Aurignacian (/ɔrɪɡˈneɪʃən/) is an archaeological industry of the Upper Paleolithic associated with Early European modern humans (EEMH) lasting from 43,000 to 26,000 years ago in most areas and lasting until about 17,000 years ago in Ukraine in the form of the Epi-Aurignacian.
+The Upper Paleolithic first developed in the Levant, where the Emiran period and the Ahmarian period form the first periods of the Upper Paleolithic, corresponding to the first stages of the expansion of Homo sapiens out of Africa.
 They then migrated to Europe and created the first European culture of modern humans, the Aurignacian.

 The Proto-Aurignacian and the Early Aurignacian stages are dated between about 43,000 and 37,000 years ago.
 The Aurignacian proper lasted from about 37,000 to 33,000 years ago.
 A Late Aurignacian phase transitional with the Gravettian dates to about 33,000 to 26,000 years ago.

 The type site is the Cave of Aurignac, Haute-Garonne, south-west France.
 The main preceding period is the Mousterian of the Neanderthals.

 One of the oldest examples of figurative art, the Venus of Hohle Fels, comes from the Aurignacian or Proto-Gravettian and is dated to between 40,000 and 35,000 years ago (though earlier figurative art may now be known, such as at the Lubang Jeriji Saléh site in Indonesia).
 It was discovered in September 2008 in a cave at Schelklingen in Baden-Württemberg in western Germany.
 The German Lion-man figure is given a similar date range.

-A Levantine Aurignacian culture is known from the Levant, with a type of blade technology very similar to the European Aurignacian, following chronologically the Emiran and Early Ahmarian in the same area of the Near East, and also closely related to them.
+A Levantine Aurignacian culture is known from the Levant, with a type of blade technology very similar to the European Aurignacian, following chronologically the Emiran and Early Ahmarian in the same area of West Asia, and also closely related to them.
 The Levantine Aurignacian may have preceded European Aurignacian, but there is a possibility that the Levantine Aurignacian was rather the result of reverse influence from the European Aurignacian; this remains unsettled.